Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Situation two:

-If you answer "Yes, I live in a country other than Norway":
+If you answer "Yes, I have an apartment in a different NOK than Norway":

 – If you choose the option "Less than 35 m2 + 20 m2 for each registered tenant", we will know that you are not entitled to pendler status.